piripinui/image-detection-demo/README.md

 The app's server is defined in `server.js`.
 It acts as the web server for the client and also middleware for passing requests for imagery processing to the ML backend.
 To run this server type:

-`node server.js`
+`node server.js /foo/bar/images/`

 By default this server runs on port 3100.
+The command line parameter shown in the example above defines the directory the server will write image files to.

 The client is in the `public` directory.
 To start it, type the following into a Chrome browser: